 #6.
 Walnuts

-Walnuts are high in a type of omega-3 fatty acid called alpha-linolenic acid (ALA), which the body can convert into EPA and DHA: two essential nutrients for brain development and functioning.
+Walnuts are loaded with omega-3 fatty acids, specifically alpha-linolenic acid (ALA), which the body converts into EPA and DHA— both essential for brain development and functioning.
+Adding walnuts to your diet can help support cognitive performance, improve memory, and enhance overall brain health.

 #7.
 Eggs

-Egg yolks are rich in choline, a nutrient known to produce acetylcholine, which is a neurotransmitter that plays an important role in regulating memory and cognitive function.
+Egg yolks are a powerhouse of choline, a nutrient that produces acetylcholine, a neurotransmitter crucial for memory, focus, and cognitive function.
 Choline is often grouped alongside B-complex vitamins because of its chemical similarities.
-If you’re not an egg person, consider including codfish, wheat germ, cauliflower, spinach, or quinoa.
+If you’re not a fan of eggs, you can find choline in other sources like codfish, wheat germ, cauliflower, and spinach.

-- Polyunsaturated fats, found in nuts, seeds, & fatty fish can help to support brain function.
+- Fats matter: Polyunsaturated fats, found in walnuts, seeds, and fatty fish, support brain health and cognition.